 Rising temperatures —

 Atmospheric temperatures have been rising at a rapid rate.
 This has major implications for sea turtles that exhibit temperature-dependent sex determination (TSD), where warmer temperatures lead to the production of more female hatchlings.
 High temperatures can also reduce survival of incubating embryos.
-Understanding how these thermal effects on offspring will translate to effects on population dynamics is complex, and I led a review with several other collaborators on these subjects that was published in BioScience in 2021 (the first chapter of my dissertation).
+A major goal of my research is to improve our understanding of how these thermal effects on offspring will translate to effects on population dynamics.
+For example, I led a review on these subjects in the journal BioScience.

-I have also led a project studying incubation temperatures in the field to understand the effects of warming temperatures on the Antiguan hawksbill population.
+I have also led projects examining incubation temperatures in the field to understand the effects of warming temperatures on the Antiguan hawksbill population.
 The above graphic shows temperatures in two nests (green and blue lines) monitored with data loggers in 2015.
-We can examine where temperatures were during the thermosensitive period for TSD (when sex is determined) and how this compares to the pivotal temperature that creates a 50/50 sex ratio.
-(Note that this ratio tapers in either direction from the pivotal temperature and does not become 100% female immediately).
-Beyond affecting sex ratios, extreme temperatures can lead to egg mortality, so we documented nest hatching success for these nests as well.
-My PhD research asked: What environmental factors combine with atmospheric and sand temperatures to ultimately dictate hawksbill egg incubation temperatures, and what are the implications for sex ratios, hatching success, and population dynamics?
+We can examine temperatures during the thermosensitive period—when the sex of embryos is determined—and how this compares to the pivotal temperature that creates a 50/50 sex ratio.
+(Note that this ratio tapers in either direction from the pivotal temperature and does not, for example, change to 100% female immediately).
+Beyond affecting sex ratios, extreme temperatures can lead to egg mortality, so we documented nest hatching success as well.
+My ongoing research asks: What environmental factors combine with atmospheric and sand temperatures to ultimately dictate hawksbill egg incubation temperatures, and what are the implications for sex ratios, hatching success, and population dynamics?